Happy Hollow Bees & Honey

-Happy Hollow Honey is a beekeeping operation producing raw, unheated, and unfiltered honey, as well as nucs and a few queens, in the New River Valley region of southwest Virginia.
-We have kept between 200 and 290 colonies for a few years, depending on the season, in Montgomery and Giles Counties in the mountains of VA.
-I am trying to scale back to about 140 colonies.
+Happy Hollow Honey is a beekeeping operation producing raw, unfiltered honey, as well as nucs, colonies, and a few queens, in the New River Valley region of southwest Virginia.
+I now keep between 125 and 200 colonies, depending on the season.
+This is after running about 250 for many years.
+All of my bees are in the Blacksburg area of Montgomery County, VA.

-Our bees are a combination of many different stocks including VSH (varroa sensitive hygienic) Carniolan, Italian, and local stock.
-Over the last few years I am adding and propagating mostly from Carniolan type stock.
+My bees are a combination of many different stocks including VSH (varroa sensitive hygienic) Carniolan, Italian, and local stock.
+Over the last few years I have been propagating mostly from Carniolan type stock.
+The resulting colonies, when combined with the local stock, are producing a bee that is more frugal during nectar dearths, and has better wintering characteristics.

 I do not advocate that new beekeepers plan to be treatment free.
 All beekeepers should have some kind of management plan in place to reduce mites, and be willing to treat to lower mite levels when necessary.
-High levels of varroa mites are nearly always fatal to the colony.
-I advocate that you educate yourself on varroa mites and their life cycle.
-Use management and mite resistant bees to help reduce them, monitor your mite levels, and treat your bees whenever necessary.
+High levels of varroa mites are nearly always fatal to the colony, and adversely effect surrounding colonies.
+I suggest that you educate yourself on varroa mites and their life cycle.
+Use management and mite resistant/tolerant bees to help reduce them, monitor your mite levels, and treat your bees whenever necessary.
 I don't know of any package suppliers that use varroa resistant stock yet, or locally adapted bees from our region.
-For this, and other reasons, you will have better results with nucleus colonies (nucs) from a local producer.
-The best thing you can do is maintain locally mated queens bred from colonies that have mite tolerance, and better yet, raise your own queens.
+For these, and other reasons, you will have better results with nucleus colonies (nucs) from a local producer.
+The best thing you can do is maintain locally mated queens bred from colonies that have mite tolerance, and raise your own queens.

 One of the traits that is known to help reduce mite populations in honey bees is hygienic behavior.
 VSH bees carry the hygienic trait.
 A typical action for VSH is worker bees opening capped brood cells that they sense are having problems.
-The pupa and any reproducing mite and offspring are typically removed.
 This interrupts mite reproduction.
 The VSH trait is also useful for removal of other bee diseases in the brood.
-This trait can be observed as opened cells within the capped brood of the colony.
+This trait can be observed as opened or recapped cells within the sealed brood of the colony.
 VSH bees are not a subspecies of Apis mellifera, but rather are bees from one of the existing subspecies, and hybrids, that express VSH traits.
+In 2024, we will be using UBeeO (https://opterabees.com) to test for hygienic behavior to choose our breeder queens.

 Grooming is a behavioral trait that exists in some of our bees.
 This is usually expressed in the form of biting and physical removal of mites.
 Some bees express this by biting the carapace of the mite or chewing the legs of the mite.
 In both cases the mite will desiccate from the injuries.
 Russian honey bees and "Mite Biters" are two types of bees that have been identified with grooming behavior.
 Another trait is SMR (suppressed mite reproduction).
 In this case some characteristics in the hive leads to mites reproducing at a slower rate, or not reproducing at all.

-We are members of the New River Valley Beekeepers Association (www.nrvba.org), Virginia State Beekeepers Association (www.virginiabeekeepers.org), the American Beekeeping Federation (www.abfnet.org), Vermont State Beekeepers Association, and the Eastern Apicultural Society.
+I am a member of the New River Valley Beekeepers Association (www.nrvba.org), Virginia State Beekeepers Association (www.virginiabeekeepers.org), Vermont State Beekeepers Association, and the Eastern Apicultural Society.

 My friend Tonia Moxley wrote an interesting article for the Roanoke Times about some of the honey bee research that is taking place at Virginia Tech.
 Happy Hollow Honey was included in part of the write up.